sage2050/MiSTer_RetroAcheivements/README.md

 A workstation-side install script that bootstraps [odelot's RetroAchievements-enabled MiSTer binaries](https://github.com/odelot/Main_MiSTer) onto a MiSTer FPGA over FTP.
 Run it from your Linux, macOS, or WSL machine — nothing needs to run on the MiSTer itself.

-> Based on [mister-fpga-retroachievements](https://github.com/manyhats-mike/mister-fpga-retroachievements) by manyhats-mike.
+> Based on [mister-fpga-retroachievements](https://github.com/manyhats-mike/mister-fpga-retroachievements) by manyhats-mike. and [suggestion by smeg-of-lister](https://github.com/manyhats-mike/mister-fpga-retroachievements/issues/1)

 ---